TorlonDev/HelloGit/README.md

 - git commit -a -m "message for commit"
 (
--a Use for sometime you don't have new file but have change in old file You can use this -a without git add . lazy git add in only changed thing.
+-a Use for sometime you don't have new file but have change in old file (modified) or delete old file.
+You can use this -a without git add . lazy git add in only changed thing.
 If do not have new file => git add . + git commit -m = git commit -a -m
 )